 Ava Gardner has no scenes with Burt Lancaster, eighteen years after their mutual breakthrough movie The Killers.
 Frankenheimer says she had difficulty performing but the result looks great.
-The director winces at what he calls bad dialogue, a line where Gardner’s Ellie compares a steak cooked rare, to the fact that the truth is rare as well.
+The director winces at what he calls bad dialogue, a line where Gardner’s Ellie compares a steak cooked rare, to the fact that the honest truth is also ‘rare.’
 I think a later line is even a bigger hoot: “I was a stupid, impressionable female who let an Air Force General use her like his personal airplane.”

 The supporting actors seem chosen for previous associations.
-The traitorous connivers played by Hugh Marlowe and Whit Bissell often took punk-villain roles playing ethics-challenged little men.
+The traitorous connivers are played by Hugh Marlowe and Whit Bissell, who often took punk-villain roles as ethics-challenged little men.
 George Macready practically specialized in creepy villains, which makes him a good choice to play the only personal advisor to Lyman who scoffs at Col. Casey’s warning of a conspiracy.

-John Frankenheimer directs for clarity, and avoids camera tricks.
+John Frankenheimer directs for clarity and avoids camera tricks.
 He stages a riot in front of the real White House (abetted by JFK, we’re told) but his next-biggest scene is a White House press conference.
 Frankenheimer sells the reality of many scenes with his use of TV cameras and monitors– the coverage of the conference, security cameras in the Pentagon.
-In 1964, being shown on TV conferred ‘reality’ to most anything.
+In 1964, being shown on TV conferred an aura of reality to almost anything.
 Later paranoid cinema would make video surveillance a major issue, but here it’s a way to add visual complexity.
 Instead of a mirror reflecting another angle of a character, video monitors multiply the images on display.
-We’re also impressed by the film’s focus on its conspiracy plot, to the exclusion of sidebar stories or commercial filler scenes.
+We’re also impressed by the film’s focus on its conspiracy plot to the exclusion of sidebar stories or commercial filler scenes.
 Yes, there is one kissing scene to provide an image for the trailer.
-But a modern movie would make Andrew Duggan and Edmond O’Brien’s escape from Site Y the launch for a ten-minute chase.
+But an equivalent modern movie would make Andrew Duggan and Edmond O’Brien’s escape from Site Y the launch for a ten-minute chase.

 If Seven Days in May misses classic status, it’s only because of the somewhat subdued ending.
 The story is over the moment President Lyman has the power to checkmate General Scott.
 But Rod Serling keeps right on preaching to the audience, and builds to a 100% gold plated liberal democracy speech.
 Serling’s capper is the gem, “The real enemy isn’t the general — it’s this nuclear age of ours.”
 The press corps cheers Lyman when he finishes.
 Viewers unsure about what has happened are thus reassured that the ending is a happy one.
 In his New York Times review, Bosley Crowther loved that sentiment: “If for no more than this statement, the film is worth its salt.”
 Crowther also thought the existence of a secret military base was not plausible.

-Of course, any fantasy about Washington operating in a competent manner is welcome right now.
+Of course, right now any fantasy about Washington operating in a competent manner is more than welcome.
 In 1962, the idea of a President asking for the resignation of a general more popular than himself surely reminded everybody of Truman’s battle with General MacArthur.
-For a time MacArthur was more popular than anyone in Washington — much of America was behind him when he called for all-out war in Korea.
+For a time MacArthur was more popular than anyone in Washington — much of America was behind him when he called for all-out nuclear war in Korea.
 I suppose that the real reason Seven Days in May seemed so credible in 1964 is that the JFK assassination had just proved that even more farfetched scenarios were possible.
 Could a military takeover have really happened?

-The Warner Archive Collection Blu-ray of Seven Days in May seems timed for the present increased interest in high-level political intrigues, when copies of the book and disc of 1984 are selling out, and reviewers are reminding us of bizarre political fantasies like Gabriel Over the White House.
-Seven Days was originally released by Paramount but I don’t believe the disc bears a Paramount logo; Warners has been distributing Paramount library titles for some time now.
+The Warner Archive Collection Blu-ray of Seven Days in May seems timed for the present increased interest in high-level political intrigues, when copies of the book and discs of 1984 are selling out, and reviewers are reminding us of bizarre political fantasies like Gabriel Over the White House.
+Seven Days was originally released by Paramount but I don’t believe the disc bears a Paramount logo; the film reverted to Seven Arts, and thus is now distributed by Warners.